isomerpages/moe-kranjipri/_cca/Basketball.md

-Kranji Basketball has also supported many players to gain entry into secondary schools through Direct School Admission (DSA).
-The following are some of the schools that our alumni players have attained entry to through DSA:
+Kranji Basketball has also supported many players to gain entry into secondary schools through Direct School Admission (DSA).&nbsp; The following are some of the schools that our alumni players have attained entry to through DSA: